Log in

 Dragonflies and Damselflies

 A dragonfly is an insect that has huge compound eyes, two pairs of strong transparent wings, and an elongated, sometimes iridescent body.
 Dragonflies possess six legs, but they are not capable of walking.
 They use their legs to hold prey.
-Dragonflies are similar to damselflies, but dragonflies hold their wings away from, and perpendicular to the body when at rest.
+Dragonflies are similar to damselflies, but dragonflies hold their wings away from and perpendicular to the body when at rest.
 Both dragonflies and damselflies are predators that eat mosquitoes, and other small insects like flies, bees, ants, and butterflies.
 They have freely movable heads and sharp mouthparts to chew up insects.

 Dragonflies live around lakes, ponds, streams and wetlands because their larvae, called nymphs, are aquatic.
 Adults can fly in six directions: upward, downward, forward, back, and side to side.
 That is because unlike other insects, they can move their wings independently.
 Dragonflies also fly very quickly compared to other insects.
 Adults live five or six months.